 The grades are awarded by your mentor in conjunction with your University tutor.
 These reports, together with your record of achievement and development, facilitate your progression as a teacher.

-Minimum 2:2 honours degree in business, management, economics, or a related subject, with a minimum of 50% content directly related to business education (if you are unsure, please contact us to discuss your qualifications)
+A degree in business, management, economics, or a related subject, with at least half of the content directly related to business education will be considered.

-A strong academic record at A-level (or equivalent).
+A strong academic record at A-level (or equivalent) will also be required.

 The University of Manchester is part of the prestigious Russell Group of universities and our research and teaching quality is recognised across the globe.